tugberkgoc/foundation-notes/04 Functions and Objects.md

 Because callbacks are such a fundamental part of NodeJS you need to spend time to make sure you fully understand how they work.

-Try running the `currency.js` program and note the output (remember you will need to install the `request` package.

-1. The currency code we want to convert to is stored in a constant.
-2. We create a _function expression_ called `printRates()` which has three parameters and prints out data from the response:
-    1. An error, this will be `null` if there is no error.
-    2. An object containing all the data from the HTTP response.
-    3. The string returned in the response body.
-3. Next we use a [template literal](https://goo.gl/3vznuR) to create the URL we will be calling.
-4. Finally we call the function stored in the `get` key in the `request` object and pass the string and function literal we created earlier.

 #### 1.3.1 Using Anonymous Functions in Callbacks

 Although this code works, you will rarely see callbacks written in this manner.
 Creating a function literal is a bit clunky and we can clean up the code by simply passing an anonymous function.